|Nutrition Facts (per serving)|

 - 1 teaspoon almond extract

 - 1/3 to 1/2 cup white sesame seeds (as needed)

-Sift flour, baking powder, baking soda and salt into a medium bowl.
+Sift the flour, baking powder, baking soda, and salt into a medium bowl.

 Use your fingers to form the mixture into a dough, and then form the dough into 2 rolls or logs that are 10 to 12 inches long.
 Wrap and refrigerate for at least 2 and preferably 4 hours.
 (If desired, you can prepare the dough ahead of time and refrigerate overnight).